wmde/wikibase-release-pipeline/deploy/README.md

 Wikibase Suite (WBS) is a containerised, production ready [Wikibase](https://wikiba.se) system, that allows you to self host a knowledge graph similar to Wikidata.

 > 🔧 This document is for people wanting to self host the full Wikibase Suite using the Wikibase Suite Deployment Kit.
-If you are looking for individual WBS Service Containers, head over to [hub.docker.com/u/wikibase](https://hub.docker.com/u/wikibase).
+If you are looking for individual WBS Service Images, head over to [hub.docker.com/u/wikibase](https://hub.docker.com/u/wikibase).

 > 💡 This document assumes basic Linux administration and docker/docker-compose knowledge.

 ## What is in the box?

-This WBS Deployment Kit uses the following WBS Service Containers, all of them packaged as Docker Images:
+This WBS Deployment Kit uses the following WBS Service Images, all of them packaged as Docker Images:

 - **[Wikibase](https://hub.docker.com/r/wikibase/wikibase)** MediaWiki packaged with the Wikibase extension and other commonly used extensions.
 - **Job Runner** The MediaWiki [JobRunner](https://www.mediawiki.org/wiki/Manual:Job_queue#Cron) service which uses the same Wikibase container as above.